alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/02/interfaces-as-a-principle-of-engineering.md

 These pipelines are expensive to build, but the high demand justifies their cost, and the operation is cheaper and more efficient than relying on tanker trucks.

+During the 2018 Brazil truck drivers' strike, airports that relied on tanker trucks suffered from fuel shortages and some of them had their operations paralysed.
+On the other hand, airports served by pipelines (Cumbica and Galeão) kept their operations as usual.

 {% post_img '2025_02_aviation_fuel_tanks.jpg' 'Aviation fuel storage in Guarulhos airport' %}

 <br/>